Virginia Tech® home

 Attendance or Deadline Modifications

 Access needs related to attendance and assignment deadlines are most often connected to chronic health conditions or emergent illness/injuries.
 Many chronic health conditions such as diabetes, ulcerative colitis, irritable bowel syndrome, chronic migraines, etc. can have unpredictable flare-ups.
 When someone experiences a flare-up, it can be hours to days before they recover enough to resume daily activities.
 Attendance and Deadline Modifications are in no way intended to force an instructor to redesign their course or develop a secondary method for assessments.
-These accommodations are also not intended as a substitute for time management and organizational skills, but resource there are many resources available to help students develop these skills.
+These accommodations are also not intended as a substitute for time management and organizational skills; there are many resources available to help students develop these skills.

 Attendance Modifications